 1971: In what became known as the "Fight of the Century," Joe Frazier defeats the previously unbeaten Muhammad Ali by unanimous decision at Madison Square Garden in New York City.
 Early in the 15th and final round, Frazier landed a left hook that put Ali on his back for only the third time in his career.
 The fight was the first of three bouts between the heavyweight rivals.
 Ali would exact some revenge in January 1974, beating Frazier by unanimous decision, before scoring a TKO when Frazier's trainer refused to let Frazier come out for the 15th round of their October 1975 match known as the "Thrilla in Manila."

-1971: Actor and film producer Harold Lloyd, most famous for his silent comedies, dies of prostate cancer at the age of 77 in Beverly Hills, Calif.
+1971: Actor and film producer Harold Lloyd, most famous for his silent comedies, dies of prostate cancer at the age of 77 in Beverly Hills, California.
 Some of his best known films include "Grandma's Boy," "The Freshman," "Welcome Danger" and "Safety Last!," the last of which features the iconic scene in which Lloyd's character hangs from the hands of a clock high above the street.

-1959: Actor Aidan Quinn, best known for his movie roles in "Desperately Seeking Susan," "The Mission," "Stakeout," "Benny and Joon" and "Legends of the Fall," is born in Chicago, Ill.
+1959: Actor Aidan Quinn, best known for his movie roles in "Desperately Seeking Susan," "The Mission," "Stakeout," "Benny and Joon" and "Legends of the Fall," is born in Chicago, Illinois.

-1953: Hall of Fame left fielder Jim Rice, who played his entire career for the Boston Red Sox from 1974 to 1989, is born in Anderson, S.C.
+1953: Hall of Fame left fielder Jim Rice, who played his entire career for the Boston Red Sox from 1974 to 1989, is born in Anderson, South Carolina.
 An eight-time American League All-Star, he was named the AL's Most Valuable Player in 1978 after becoming the first major league player in 19 years to hit for 400 total bases.

-1945: Musician, singer-songwriter and actor Micky Dolenz, best known as a member of The Monkees (seen here on the far left), is born in Los Angeles, Calif.
+1945: Musician, singer-songwriter and actor Micky Dolenz, best known as a member of The Monkees (seen here on the far left), is born in Los Angeles, California.